News Teaching Publications Group Research

 she/her

-I am an Assistant Professor within the Department of Atmospheric and Oceanic Science at the University of Maryland and an Affiliate Faculty with the University of Maryland Institute for Advanced Computer Studies (UMIACS).
-I am also affiliated with the National Center for Atmospheric Research (NCAR) in Boulder, Colorado and am an Adjunct Assistant Professor within the Department of Marine, Earth, and Atmospheric Sciences at North Carolina State University.
-I am Vice-Chair of the AMS STAC Committee on Artificial Intelligence Applications to Environmental Science and am a member of the AMS Board on Representation, Accessibility, Inclusion, and Diversity (BRAID).
+I am an Assistant Professor within the Department of Atmospheric and Oceanic Science (AOSC) at the University of Maryland and an Affiliate Faculty with the Artificial Intelligence Interdisciplinary Institute at Maryland (AIM) and the University of Maryland Institute for Advanced Computer Studies (UMIACS).
+I am also affiliated with the US NSF National Center for Atmospheric Research (NCAR) and am an Adjunct Assistant Professor within the Department of Marine, Earth, and Atmospheric Sciences at North Carolina State University.
+I serve on the WCRP Scientific Steering Group for the Earth System Modelling and Observations (ESMO) Core Project and the US CLIVAR Predictability, Predictions, and Applications Interface (PPAI) panel.
+I received the NASA Early Career Investigator Program in Earth Science Award in 2024.

 [CV]